pyrologic/devtools/rollup-plugin/README.md

 unavoidable.

 You can instruct the Pyrologic Rollup Plugin to ignore "Circular dependency" warnings.
-In order to do so, just initialize the plugin with an object that has the property `filterCDWarning` set to `true`:
+In order to do so, just initialize the plugin with an object that has the property `filterCDWarning` set to `true`.

+If your project consumes other packages that were bundled by webpack or vite, then the bundled code may contain `/*#__PURE__*/` annotations that rollup may not be able to handle.
+In this case rollup will the issue a long warning.
+If your project is still successfully built, then you can suppress those warnings by setting the property `filterPureWarning` to `true`.

+Example:

 ```js
 const config = {